Azure/aks-engine-azurestack/docs/design/automate-skus.md

 ...
 ```

 First we refactor the code so the data structures are in separate files.
-Then each file can be overwritten by redirecting the output of an `aks-engine` command.
+Then each file can be overwritten by redirecting the output of an `aks-engine-azurestack` command.

 ### Pros